Membership

 Each application requires the following components:

-- A statement, limited to 500 words, explaining interest in membership and forms of contribution to the further development of the group
+• A statement, limited to 500 words, explaining interest in membership and forms of contribution to the further development of the group.

-- Five (5) images of current work
+• Five (5) images of current work.

 JACC is proud of the artistic professionalism and industry reputation of its members as well as their capacity and willingness to collaborate.
-We, as a collective, are committed to diversity, equity, inclusion and accessibility in all we do.

-Submit electronic applications in a compressed (stuffed folder) labeled with your name to: jsweintraub@comcast.net
+Submit electronic applications to: jsweintraub@comcast.net

 Applications will be reviewed on an ongoing basis at our bimonthly meetings.
 Prospective members will be contacted by JACC regarding next steps.